 Many people are afraid of flying in airplanes, but they shouldn’t be.
 Flying is actually one of the safest ways to travel.
 In fact, when measured per mile, flying is actually farsafer than driving, or travelling by train.
 Not only is flying the safest mode of transport, but it is also the fastest.

-Should you be afraid of flying?
+Should you be afraid to fly?

 It is completely normal to be scared of flying, but it’s not as bad as you would think.
 It should be stated initially and clearly that accidents involving aircraft are extremely rare.
-It is this fact that makes the media coverage of such incidents so prevalent.

 Pilot tells us why you shouldn’t be afraid of flying

 Why do planes feel like they are dropping?

 The sensation of “dropping” comes from the retraction of the flaps and slats.
 The rate of climb is reduced, causing it to feel like a descent.
 Q: Flying and cruising altitude and landing, not a problem.